 - There is little local skilled labor to support the site maintenance.

-Vanu has addressed all of these challenges with the CompactRAN™.
-The benefits of the CompactRAN platform are:
+Vanu has addressed all of these challenges with the CompactRAN™ and continues to address it with Vanu’s Community Connect.
+The benefits of the Vanu solution are:

-- Consumes only 50W of power while transmitting two GSM carriers, enabling it to run off of alternative energy sources such as solar and wind for extended periods of time.
+- Low power consumption while transmitting two GSM carriers, enabling it to run off of alternative energy sources such as solar and wind for extended periods of time.

 - Solar powered to provide coverage where there is no power grid.